Fall at Nara Deer Park

 The botanical garden is enriched with numerous native and the exotic flora of wide-ranging diversity, by way of introduction, acclimatization, and multiplication from various parts of the world since its inception in 1760.
 Today, 2150 species of plants belonging to 673 genera and 140 families can be seen in Lalbagh.
 The collection of such diverse types of plant wealth has made Lalbagh, a veritable treasure house of plants.

-The Lalbagh Botanical garden is a lovely place to relax, unwind & be amidst nature.
+The Lalbagh Botanical Garden is a lovely place to relax, unwind & be amidst nature.
 The Park is a big one but it’s definitely worth it.
 I went solo and enjoyed every bit of it.
 Even on a regular weekday, you can find lots of families entertaining themselves.
 The park contains some eateries.
 Outside the Lalbagh gate, stalls are selling fresh fruit juice in the morning.
 Battery-operated buggies are available for the elderly.
-The park is well maintained and truly worth a visit.
+The park is well-maintained and truly worth a visit.

 *Updated: July 2021